 1st March 2019

 Greater flexibility for participants and ability to involve people in different locations: these are just two of the advantages of running remote user research.
-Recruiting for and planning remote sessions was the topic of our third webinar, with special guest Adam Babajee-Pycroft, Managing Director at Bristol-based user-centred research and design agency Natural Interaction.
+Recruiting for and planning remote sessions was the topic of our third webinar, with special guest and UX expert Adam Babajee-Pycroft [previously at Natural Interaction].

 During this webinar, we discussed the essence of remote user research, listed the key tools available, and shared tried-and-tested ways to plan your recruitment and remote sessions.
 Keep reading to find out the top tips shared by both our guest and our host Jess Lewes, People for Research’s Business Development Director and user recruitment expert.